AckerlyXu/heima/articles/iot-hub/iot-hub-devguide-quotas-throttling.md

 For an in-depth discussion of IoT Hub throttling behavior, see the blog post [IoT Hub throttling and you][lnk-throttle-blog].

+>[!NOTE]
->[AZURE.NOTE] At any given time, it is possible to increase quotas or throttle limits by increasing the number of provisioned units in an IoT hub.
+> At any given time, it is possible to increase quotas or throttle limits by increasing the number of provisioned units in an IoT hub.

+>[!IMPORTANT]
->[AZURE.IMPORTANT] Identity registry operations are intended for run-time use in device management and provisioning scenarios.
+> Identity registry operations are intended for run-time use in device management and provisioning scenarios.
 Reading or updating a large number of device identities is supported through [import and export jobs][lnk-importexport].

 ## Other limits